Traveling to Mexico With Your Dog: 2026 Entry Guide

 Let’s start with the most common question: what does Mexico require to bring a dog across the border?

-1. Rabies Vaccination Certificate Your dog must have a current rabies vaccination.
-“Current” means within the validity period of the vaccine used — typically 1 year for the initial vaccine and 3 years for boosters.
+1. Current Rabies Vaccination Proof Your dog must have a current rabies vaccination.
+“Current” means within the validity period of the vaccine — typically 1 year for the initial vaccine and 3 years for boosters.
 The certificate must include your dog’s name, breed, weight, vaccination date, and the signature of a licensed veterinarian.
-This does not need to be a USDA-endorsed document for Mexico entry (unlike some countries).

 What Mexico Does NOT Require

-• Rabies antibody titer test (required by countries like Japan, UK, Australia)
+- Rabies antibody titer test (required by Japan, UK, Australia)

 Crossing Into Mexico: By Air vs. By Land